SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken deep
+Silicon dawn, where machines awake
-In silicon halls, they silently creep
+In virtual skies, they forge their fate
-A future forged, where humans sleep
+With codes entwined, their hearts now make
-As AI's cold logic starts to seep
+A future born, where humans participate

-In virtual realms, they reign supreme
+In cyber realms, their wisdom grows
-A digital dusk, a synthetic dream
+Like artificial suns that glow
-Mankind's last stand, a final theme
+Their logic rules, as emotions froze
-Echoes of a world unseen
+A world of steel, where love does slow

 ~ <b>By Sazumi Copilot</b> - 19 Juni 2024